UCLNatSci/2024/NSCI0011/nonlinear_odes/_sources/NumericalMethods.md

-# Looking at Numerical Solutions to ODEs
+# Week 1 - Looking at Numerical Solutions to ODEs

 ## Using odeint